 Why it matters

-- Mamdani's struggle with a 135-pound bench press has sparked debate on the relevance of physical fitness in political leadership.
+- Mamdani's struggle with a 135-pound bench press has sparked debate on the role of physical fitness in political leadership.

-- Criticism from opponents highlights the intersection of body image and political qualifications, raising societal questions.
+- Criticism from opponents highlights the intersection of body image and political qualifications, raising questions about societal expectations.

-- The incident has ignited discussions about health perceptions among younger generations, particularly men.
+- The incident has ignited discussions on health and masculinity, particularly regarding younger generations' fitness levels.

 What’s next